MafaldaSFerreira/physalia_adaptation_course-2024/04_day4/01_haploblocks/Tutorial_Day4_haploblocks.md

 [Link to preliminary steps in_lostruct](~/04_day4/01_haploblocks/Step0_file_preparation.md)

-Briefly, this analysis is more powerful if we keep all SNPs, including those in LD, so we will use the unfiltered VCF (before we even selected one random SNP per RAD locus) for the 12 canadian populations.
-We convert this file into BCF format.
-Then we use a function in lostruct to make windows of your chosen size.
+__Tips on preparing an input file for this analysis:__ This analysis would be more powerful if we kept all SNPs, including those in LD.
+We use a bcf file as input for lostruct to make windows of your chosen size.
 We suggest to use window of 100 SNPs since coverage of the genome is low (RAD data) and we don't have a lot of SNPs.
 Typically, with whole genome data you may first run windows of 1000 or 5000 SNPs for a first look, and then refine the analysis with smaller windows.
 The analysis can be run chromosome by chromosome (as in the paper) or on the entire genome.
 Here, we are going for the entire genome.

+With our example VCF, we will use 5 SNPs per window.

 Then, lostruct runs the PCAs on each window.
 Here we choose to retain the first 2 PC (Principal Components: k = npc = 2) because they usually capture the most variance for each local PCA.

 The output consists of a matrix in which each row gives the first k eigenvalues and k eigenvectors for each window.
 This gives you a matrix with 483 columns (3 columns of info, 240 columns with PC1 score for each individual, and 240 column with PC2 score for each individual).
-The matrix consists of as many rows as windows (1016 with windows of 100 SNPs).
+The matrix consists of as many rows as windows (280 with windows of 5 SNPs).
 We added 3 columns of information about the window position.
 You can have a look at it with `less -S 00_localPCA/pca_matrix.txt` (escape `less` by pressing `q`).

 #### Run lostruct (on the server)
 We will run the final steps of the lostruct approach.
 You can do it either on the Terminal (start R) or in RStudio on your computer: